devkosal/devai/README.md

 # Intro

-This repo contains my methods, objects and tools for EDA and deep learning.
+This repo contains methods, objects and utilities for EDA and deep learning.
 Most of it is designed for deep learning tasks on top of PyTorch.

 Example usages: